bjorse/enterprisy/doc/Development log.md

 # Development log
 This is a development log for each day anything was done on the project.
 Each post briefly covers completed tasks of the day and sums up time spent (expressed as hours).

+## 2015-06-13
+Ironically, yesterdays post about no websockets was totally wrong.
+I've implemented a separate "event service" which right now provides the client with info when todo items are added or removed.

+Tomorrow I'll implement some kind of event system which will provide some kind of info when interesting things happen in the system.
+That info will be shown on the home page!

+**Time spent:** 4

 ## 2015-06-12
 Got a lot of stuff done today!
 The workorder page feels done, the todo page is almost done...
 Feels really good!